Are you accepting new clients?

 I know my insurance company requires a pre-authorization for testing, even using out of network benefits.
 Can you do this?

 Yes, we are able to complete documentation for testing pre-authorizations.
 If you send us the form that needs to be completed, we can do this paperwork after an initial diagnostic evaluation at our hourly rate.
 If this is important to your family, it may make sense to schedule the diagnostic evaluation and then hold off on scheduling additional appointments for several weeks, since it can often take the insurance company some time to process paperwork.
 Please share this information when scheduling so we can schedule your appointments accordingly.

 How do out of network benefits work?

 Upon your request, we provide documentation (a super-bill) which details the services so you can submit it to your insurance company for out of network reimbursement.
 Depending on your insurance benefits, your deductible, and your out of network coverage, you may be able to get most of this cost reimbursed to you, but it is your responsibility to call your insurance company to ask about your benefits.
 (Additionally, due to many insurance plan’s high deductibles, the out-of-pocket cost may differ very little from what you would pay for an insurance-covered evaluation.)
 The testing billing codes to call and ask your insurance company about are 90791, 93132, 96136, and 96137 (it would be multiple units of the last 3 numbers.)
 For therapy, the code is 90834.
 Some insurance companies require a pre-authorization form to be completed before testing to justify the need for a psychological evaluation.
-I am happy to complete this at my hourly rate for submission if you let me know what is required.
+We can complete this at our hourly rate for submission if you let us know what is required.